minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

     * train: which will be called when we execute the *fit* function.
 This file is only a script with python interpreter, not a .py file.
 So we need to give them the permission to run.

-    * serve: it is similar to *train*, but during the intefere process.
+    * serve: it is similar to *train*, but during the interfere process.

 # IV.
 References

 * [Building your own TensorFlow container](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/tensorflow_bring_your_own/tensorflow_bring_your_own.ipynb)

 * [AWS SageMaker Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html)